ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 ## How web servers work

-What happens when we type a url into the browser and press enter?
+What happens when we type an url into the browser and press enter?

 The browser will take the requested url and get the domain name from it.
 It then uses the domain name to lookup the IP address of the web server.
 IP addresses uniquely identify computers on the internet, so no two computers can have the same IP address.